youssef-el-atmani/MDN-Based-Projects/projects/instructions.md

 > This is will make it easy to navigate to all the projects.

+### Add README.file

+It should contains a:

+- Live preview link,
+- The Hijri date,
+- Brief description for the project,

 ## When Working With Assets

 ### Compress the images